tanmay-bhat/tanmay-bhat.github.io/content/posts/How to Move a Terraform Resource into a Module Using Moved Block.md

 ---
 layout: post
-title: 'How to Move a Terraform Resource into a Module Using Moved Block'
+title: 'How to Move a Terraform Resource Into a Module Using Moved Block'
 date: 2023-11-04
 tags: ["terraform", "aws"]
 ---
  Starting from v1.1, Terraform provides a powerful feature known as the `moved` block.
 This feature allows you to reorganize your Terraform configuration without causing Terraform to perceive the refactor as a deletion and creation of resources.

  In this article, we will walk through a few examples of Terraform refactoring using the `moved` block.

 ## Prerequisites

-- Terraform ( >=1.1)
+- Terraform (>=1.1)

 ## Move a Resource Into Module